Clear20-22/Java-Project/README.md

 2. **Modify Database Credentials:**

-   - Open the `Database.java` file located in your project folder.
+   - Open the `DatabaseUsers.java ` file located in your project folder.
    - Find the following lines and update them with your **MySQL username** and **password**:

      ```java